algorand/go-algorand/data/transactions/logic/jsonspec.md

 A valid JSON text must follow the grammar defined in <a href="https://www.rfc-editor.org/rfc/rfc7159.html">RFC7159</a>

-Additional specifications used by **json_ref** that are extensions to RFC7159 grammar are listed below.
+Additional specifications used by **json_ref** that are extensions to the RFC7159 grammar are listed below.

 ### File Encoding
-- Only utf-8 encoded are accepted.
+- Only utf-8 encoded are accepted
-- Byte order mark(BOM),"\uFEFF", is not allowed at the beginning of a JSON text, it is treated as an error
+- The byte order mark (BOM), "\uFEFF", is not allowed at the beginning of a JSON text
 - Raw non-unicode characters not accepted
 #### Invalid JSON text
 ```json